Webinar

 Connecting Vegetation Management & Ecosystem Accounting in Grid Planning

-Co-organised with the Global Initiative for Nature, Grids and Renewables (GINGR), the webinar aims at highlighting how operational practices can move beyond compliance to generate measurable biodiversity gains, strengthen community value, and support more resilient infrastructure decisions.
+Co-organised with the Global Initiative for Nature, Grids and Renewables (GINGR), the webinar aimed at highlighting how operational practices can move beyond compliance to generate measurable biodiversity gains, strengthen community value, and support more resilient infrastructure decisions.

 Event Speakers